victorgaard/ashby-challenge/README.md

 ## Assumptions

 - Components must be easy to use both by engineers that value flexibility as well as by engineers who prefer good constraints.
-- Composability over props.
-- Dropdown is a pure UI component.
-All logic and function callbacks should be handled in the parent component.
+- All logic, data fetch, data transformation, and function callbacks should be handled in the parent component that is using the Dropdown.
-- If a subcomponent is used where it shouldn't be, an error is thrown displaying which subcomponents are supported.

 ## Inspiration: